 Warren is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
 With a population of 10,511 people and three constituent neighborhoods, Warren is the 28th largest community in Rhode Island.
-Warren has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Warren has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Warren is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Warren is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Warren who work in management occupations (10.45%), office and administrative support (10.38%), and sales jobs (9.73%).